-The Project consists of 444 unpatented lode claims covering an area of 4,054 acres.
-All unpatented claims are 100% controlled by Viva Gold Corporation (Viva).
+The project is 100% controlled by Viva.
 A 2% Net Smelter Return Royalty (NSR) with a 1% NSR buyout option exists on 185 of the unpatented lode mining claims that cover the core of the known mineralization.

 Results available to date indicate that gold and silver mineralization from the Tonopah project are amenable to recovery by cyanide leaching.
 Test work has been completed on both fully oxidized and sulfide samples, with little difference noted in recoveries.
 Bottle roll tests on samples crushed at -200 mesh show gold recoveries of as high as 93%.
 A particle size versus gold recovery relationship has been demonstrated.
 It is noted in some of the test work that coarse gold present in samples maybe contributing to delayed recovery in cyanide solution.